servirtium/README/README.md

 # What is Servirtium?

-Servirtium is an attempt to evolve **a standard for recorded HTTP conversations is Markdown** to test-automation purposes.
-Conversations would be replayable from the same Markdown format.
-Multiple language implementations would be able work with the same Markdown standard, and it would be possible to record a HTTP conversation with (say) a Ruby library using Test::Unit and the play them back via a (say) Java library for JUnit/TestNG teams.
-That would be for the situation where the Ruby team was publishing an API and bundled unit tests with it, but the consuming team was using Java instead of Ruby.
+Servirtium is an attempt to evolve **a standard for recorded HTTP conversations in Markdown** for test-automation purposes.
+Conversations would be recorded and played back from the same Markdown format.
+Multiple language implementations would be able work with the same Markdown standard, and it would be possible to record a HTTP conversation with (say) a Ruby library using Test::Unit and the play them back via a
+(say) Java library for JUnit/TestNG test-writing teams.
+That would be for the situation where the Ruby team was publishing an API and bundled unit tests with it, but the team consuming API was in a different org/department and was using Java instead of Ruby.

+So this would be exclusively for test automation purposes, and not at all for production systems - the **real** services would be hooked up there.

 # Example of Markdown format